The oldest fossil of a modern bird yet found, dating from the age of dinosaurs, has been identified by an international team of paleontologists.

 Detailed analysis of the skull shows that it combines many features common to modern chicken- and duck-like birds, suggesting that the ‘Wonderchicken’ is close to the last common ancestor of modern chickens and ducks.
 The fossil was found in a limestone quarry near the Belgian-Dutch border, making it the first modern bird from the age of dinosaurs found in the northern hemisphere.

-The fossil doesn’t look like much on first glance, with only a few small leg bone fragments poking out from a piece of rock the size of a deck of cards.
+The fossil doesn’t look like much at first glance, with only a few small leg bone fragments poking out from a piece of rock the size of a deck of cards.
 Even those small bones attracted the researchers’ interest, since bird fossils from this point in Earth’s history are so rare.

 Using high-resolution X-ray CT scans, the researchers peered through the rock to see what was lying beneath the surface.
 What they saw, just one millimeter beneath the rock, was the find of a lifetime: a nearly complete 66.7-million-year-old bird skull.